PrestaShop/docs/src/content/1.7/modules/concepts/mail-templates/add-a-theme-from-module.md

 ---
-title: How to add an email theme from my module?
+title: How to add an email theme from a module
+menuTitle: Adding a theme
-weight: 13
+weight: 30
 ---

-# How to add an email theme from my module?
+# How to add an email theme from a module

 Now, what if you want to add a whole new email theme?
-Of course one possibility is to add a new theme folder in `mails/themes/...` but it's not the most convenient if you want to install/uninstall it easily and quickly, so let's integrate the theme in a module.
+Of course one possibility is to add a new theme folder in `mails/themes/` but it's not the most convenient if you want to install/uninstall it easily and quickly, so let's integrate the theme in a module.

-Just like we did to [add a layout from a module](../add-a-layout-from-module) we are going to use the `actionListMailThemes` hook, except this time we are going to add a whole email theme.
+Just like we did to [add a layout from a module]({{< ref "add-a-layout-from-module.md" >}}) we are going to use the `actionListMailThemes` hook, except this time we are going to add a whole email theme.
 Now to ease things a bit we can use `FolderThemeScanner` used by the core to scan its own themes.

-### Using the hook
+## Using the hook

 ```php
 use PrestaShop\PrestaShop\Core\MailTemplate\Layout\Layout;